localstack/docs/content/en/user-guide/aws/neptune/index.md

 - [Neptune Graph Database Demo](https://github.com/localstack/localstack-pro-samples/tree/master/neptune-graph-db)

-## Experimental Features
+## Preview Features

 ### Gremlin Transactions

 Gremlin transactions can be enabled by setting the environment `NEPTUNE_ENABLE_TRANSACTION=1`.
 Be aware that the `engine_version` provided when creating your cluster will be ignored and LocalStack will use `3.7.2` Gremlin Server.
 This feature is in beta and any feedback is appreciated.

-**Serializer considerations**
+#### Known Limitations

+- Fixed id
+  - Creating a Vertex with an id in a transaction, then deleting it.
+Trying to recreate a vertex with the same id will fail.
+- Serializer considerations
     - While it is possible to connect to the server with a lower version of Gremlin Language Variants, there are breaking changes to the default `GraphBinarySerializersV1` serializer used by most languages.
 One possible fix is to use the matching version for your language variant.
 Otherwise, using the `GraphSONSerializersV3d0` serializer also seems to be working.
 See example below.
     - If using Neptune <= `1.2.0.2`, the Gryo message serializer is no longer supported.
 Only affects users explicitly using that serializer.

 Example using `gremlinpython==3.6.2`
 ```python